lnquy/poison-pill/README.md

 # poison-pill
-Demonstration of using poison pill as notifier between go routines.
+Demonstration of using poison pill as notifier between goroutines.

 ```shell
  $ go run main.go